 The Pivot Table Report

 Delighted’s Pivot table report helps you understand your customers by breaking down the details you’ve captured about each respondent and comparing them to the CX metric you’re measuring.
-You can generate a Pivot table in relation to your Trends, Tags, properties, comments, and more, allowing you to meaningfully summarize your data and its impact on your customer experience.
+You can generate a Pivot table in relation to your Trends, Tags, properties, comments (eg. identifying most common keywords in your dataset), and more, allowing you to meaningfully summarize your data and its impact on your customer experience.

 The Pivot table report is a Premium report option.
 As a result, only specific plan levels have access to this report.
 For more information, visit our Pricing page.

 To set up your Pivot table report, select one of the options from the drop-down menu on the top left-hand corner of the report.
 This will automatically populate the table with all of the values and calculations associated with that option.